-Initiatives vs. Epics vs. Features
+Initiatives vs. Epics vs. Features: What Is the Difference?

 Have you ever worked with a disorganized product manager?
 It almost sounds like an oxymoron.
 The best product managers I know take pride in bringing order to product plans.
 Grouping units of work into initiatives, epics, and features provides a structure that helps you align on what you will deliver and why it matters.